An introduction to Forest School

 It uses a holistic learning approach and over time the children adapt and review their learning, changing how they tackle activities according to the weather conditions which in turn helps to develop their resilience and creativity.
 The benefits of which can be seen in and out of the classroom.
 Children of all ages and abilities can participate in Forest School and it contributes to improved health and well-being.

-Risks are managed through careful assessments of the site, clear rules which the children get to know, and understand well and appropriate resources with support where needed so that all participants can join in a safe, meaningful, and exciting process which is sustainable for the natural world around them.
+Risks are managed through careful assessments of the site, clear rules that the children get to know, and understand well, and appropriate resources with support where needed so that all participants can join in a safe, meaningful, and exciting process that is sustainable for the natural world around them.

-Forest School links easily to the National Curriculum, International Primary Curriculum (IPC) topics, and Early Years curriculum.
+Forest School links easily to the National Curriculum and the Early Years curriculum.
 The children wear old clothes, wellies, and waterproofs and go out to Forest School in all weathers, as long as it is safe to do so.
-The Forest School Leaders are there, not to teach, but to facilitate, ensuring the resources and opportunities are available so that each child can reach deep level learning through their own critical thinking and independence.
+The Forest School Leaders are there, not to teach, but to facilitate, ensuring the resources and opportunities are available so that each child can reach deep-level learning through their own critical thinking and independence.

 A typical Forest School session at Valley